brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 reality is that for me, and many others, work and other aspects of our lives get in the way of getting outside regularly, all throughout the day.
 In these cases, a desk treadmill offers the next best thing.

-I'll also mention that a little bit of walking on a desk treadmill by itself is not enough to be healthy.
+I'll also mention that walking on a desk treadmill by itself is not enough to be healthy.
 It's certainly better than nothing, but you also need more vigorous cardiovascular exercise, as well as strength training, which you can only get from dedicated workouts.
 So a desk treadmill is just one part of a healthy lifestyle.
 But it's a big part, and one that, for those of us with desk jobs, can be hard to get any other way.